m-daniela/chat-app/Notes/work.md

 - methodology - Data Protection
 - sender retrieves the public keys and APNs addresses for all associated devices of the receiver
 - the message is individually encrypted for each device
-- sender generates a random 88 bit value as a HMAC SHA 256 key to construct a value derived from the sender and recv public keys and the plaintext
+- the sender generates a random 88 bit value that is used as a HMAC SHA 256 key to create a 40 bit value, from the sender and receiver's pubic keys and the plaintext; this value will be used to verify the integrity of the message, after decryption
 - 88 + 40 = 128 bit key, which encrypts the message using AES in CTR mode
-- 40 bit part used by the recv to verify the integrity of the decrypted message
 - AES key is encrypted using RSA-OAEP public keys of the recv device, but iOS 13 or later might use ECIES encryption

+- the messages then contain the encrypted message, encrypted message key and the sender's digital signature; metadata (timestamp, APN routing info) is not encrypted
-- combination of the encr message and encr message key - hashed with SHA 1 and signed with ECSDA, using the private signing key
+- the combination of the encrypted message and the encrypted key are hashed using SHA 1abd sugned with ECDSA

-- recv gets: encryted message text, encrypted message key, sender's digital signature
-- metadata (timestamp, APN routing info) is not encrypted
-- if message too long, attachement is encrypted using AES in CTR mode with a randomly generated 256 bit key
+- if message too long or has an attachement, it is encrypted using AES in CTR mode with a randomly generated 256 bit key and uploaded to the cloud; the receiver gets the AES key, the URI and a SHA 1 hash of the encrypted form?, encrypted

-- process repeated for each participant in a group
+- this process repeated for each participant in case of group communications

 ### Signcryption
 - [Wiki](./PDF/Wiki/Signcryption.pdf)

 - introduced in 1997, along with an elliptic curve signcryption (saves 58% computational and 40% communication costs, compared to the classical signature-then-encryption schemes)
 - public key